robson-koji/jupyter-notebooks/README.md

 # Python Jupyter Notebook

-Click on a notebook to see the action.
+Click on any notebook above and see the action.